-The Swiss Cheese model of accident causation model was developed by Dante Orlandella and James T. Reason of the University of Manchester (refer Figure 11).
-It describes how a series of breaches in an organisations safeguard can result in an incident.
-The slices of Swiss cheese stacked side by side represent differing layers and types of an organization's defenses against failure.
+The Swiss Cheese model of accident causation model was developed by Dante Orlandella and James T. Reason of the University of Manchester (refer Figure 10).
+It describes how a series of breaches in an organisation's safeguard can result in an incident.
+The slices of Swiss cheese stacked side by side represent differing layers and types of an organisation's defences against failure.

-Reason stated that "if we were to make defences against errors out of cheese, we would use cheddar.
+Reason stated that "if we were to make defenses against errors out of cheese, we would use cheddar.
 But in actuality, they are more often like Swiss cheese - the defences are full of holes.
 In real life, unlike cheese, the holes are dynamic, constantly opening and shutting.
 Dame Misfortune is out there, trying to find a way through the holes.
 That happens quite rarely, because the holes don't line up that often."